hhaggan/f9_tournament/docs/docs/community/development.md

 ## Running the frontend and backend

-To run Bracket (frontend and backend) locally without Docker, one needs `yarn` and `pipenv`.
+To run Forte9 (frontend and backend) locally without Docker, one needs `yarn` and `pipenv`.

-The following starts the frontend and backend for local development in the root directory of Bracket:
+The following starts the frontend and backend for local development in the root directory of Forte9:

 ```shell
 ./run.sh